SashaG-dev/dashboard-web-app/README.md

 ## Known Issues

 - When a user logs out of an account, Firebase's event listeners do not immediately unsubscribe.
-This can render multiple errors onto the console (the max amount current recorded is ~10-12 errors)
+This can render multiple errors onto the console (the max amount of errors currently recorded is ~10-12 errors)
 - On certain routes, when the page is reloaded, user profile data is not fetched and rendered on the DOM.
 The only current solution to this is clicking on the home or settings page.
 - If they've been logged in for an extended period, users have to log out and log back into their account if they want to change their email or password.